KevinIssaDev/StuPick/README.md

 Maria Brown
 ```

-#### A version of this (with only the feature of selecting a random student from a class) is available on my website, https://kevinissa.dev/.
+#### A version of this in JQuery+PHP (with only the feature of selecting a random student from a class) is available on my website, https://kevinissa.dev/.
 ###### This was done for my personal use and is therefore not optimized for anything but that.